ng0cling/review_sentiment_app/README.md

 ## II.
 Team members and task assignment

 1. **Thái Thanh Bình (Leader) 16.7% :**
-   - Finding ideas for the project, learn about the idea and the workflow of the Machine Learning Bag of Words meets Bag of Popcorns assignment.
+   - Finding ideas for the project, learn about the idea and the workflow of the Machine Learning Bag of Words meets Bag of Popcorns assignment
    - Learning about streamlit to divide works
-   - Learning about Machine Learning algorithms for Bag of Words meets Bag of Popcorns assignment.
-(Logistic regression + Linear SVC)
+   - Learning about Machine Learning algorithms for Bag of Words meets Bag of Popcorns assignment (Logistic regression + Linear SVC)
    - Learning about how to deploy machine learning model to API deployment and code the Review_Sentiment_Backend_Render branch
-   - Code the ReviewSentiment.ipynb in Review_Sentiment_Machine_Learning branch from first code sentence to predict_batch ( except for the data cleaning part)
+   - Code the ReviewSentiment.ipynb in Review_Sentiment_Machine_Learning branch from first code sentence to predict_batch (except for the data cleaning part)
    - Combine codes of each member which are all locals, fixing bugs when combining and uploading to Share.streamlit.io
    - Code the function part in review.py in Homepage_Combine branch
    - Make slide for presentation

-2. **Nguyễn Ngọc Linh (nhóm phó) 14.66% :**
+2. **Nguyễn Ngọc Linh (Sub lead) 14.66% :**
-   - Learning about Machine Learning algorithms for Bag of Words meets Bag of Popcorns assignment.
-(Random Forest)
+   - Learning about Machine Learning algorithms for Bag of Words meets Bag of Popcorns assignment (Random Forest)
-   - Code the ReviewSentiment.ipynb from predict_batch to end ( metrics calculating and comparing part )
-   - Finding ideas for expanding the project idea which is Movie Recommendations, learn about the idea and its workflow.
+   - Finding ideas for expanding the project idea which is Movie Recommendations, learn about the idea and its workflow
    - Code the Movie_Recommendations_Testing branch and the function part in recommendations.py in Homepage_Combine branch

 3. **Phùng Nhật Minh 14.66% :**
    - Code the ReviewSentiment.ipynb cleaning data part
    - Learn about the TF-IDF
    - Code the design and function in homepage.py in Homepage_Combine branch

 4. **Ngô Mạnh Duy 10%:**
    - Code the ReviewSentiment.ipynb cleaning data part
    - Learn about the TF-IDF
    - Write report
-   - Make slide
+   - Make slide for presentation
    - Make the video for how to use the web

 5. **Hoàng Linh Phương 14.66% :**